Final Fantasy Dimensions II: Plot

 A boy named Morrow meets a girl named Aemo who work together to save time and space, making friends from all time periods as they time travel.
 Along the way, they find Signet Crystals which allow them to summon monsters to their aid.

 Development

-Concept & creation
+Concept and creation

 The game was originally announced in 2014 as Final Fantasy Legends: The Space-Time Crystal, and its two protagonists went by the names Tomorrow and Emo instead of Morrow and Aemo in the Dimensions II version.
 The game was directed, written, and designed by Takashi Tokita, based in part on his original plans for the cancelled Chrono Break, a proposed sequel to Chrono Trigger.
 Tokita noted that the balance between the three characters and Aemo's character settings were among the elements from his original plans.
-The game also took inspiration from classic Super NES titles such as Final Fantasy V and Final Fantasy VI to bring players a sense of nostalgia.
+The game also took inspiration from classic Super NES titles such as Final Fantasy V and VI to bring players a sense of nostalgia.